Heavy Ball Momentum for Non-Strongly Convex Optimization: Fast exponential decay for Heavy Ball type algorithms

 The second claim of Theorem \ref{thm:V-FISTA} gives an asymptotic control on $\|x_n-x_{n-1}\|$ which ensures that $\sum_{n\in\N^*}\|x_n-x_{n-1}\|<+\infty$.
 As a consequence, the length of the trajectory of the sequence $\left(x_n\right)_{n\in\N}$ is finite and it converges strongly to a minimizer of the function $F$.

-Below is a second theorem about the iterates of \eqref{eq:V-FISTA} which gives stronger and more general results than Theorem \ref{thm:V-FISTA}.
+\paragraph{Parametric convergence rates.} Below is a second theorem about the iterates of \eqref{eq:V-FISTA} which gives stronger and more general results than Theorem \ref{thm:V-FISTA}.
 The proof is built using the parallel with dynamical systems (see Section \ref{sec:continu}) and is located in Section \ref{sec:proof_v-fista2}.

 \begin{theoreme} Let $F=f+h$ where $f$ is a convex differentiable function having a $L$-Lipschitz gradient for some $L>0$, and $h$ a proper convex l.s.c. function.
 Assume that $F$ satisfies a quadratic growth condition $\mathcal G_\mu^2$ for some real parameter $\mu>0$.
 Let $(x_n)_{n\in\N}$ be the sequence provided by \eqref{eq:V-FISTA} with $\alpha=1-\omega\sqrt{\kappa}$ where $\omega\in\left(0,\frac{1}{\sqrt{\kappa}}\right)$.
 Then, for any $n\in\N$: